When you take a look at pavers in a landscape, sometimes you may see there are plants present in the gaps between them.

 Adding plants in between pavers can help soften hard lines and add a lush, living element to the hardscape’s design, so keep the following tips in mind when exploring filler plant options and designs.

-When it comes to adding in plants to a hardscape, always keep in mind the amount of foot traffic that will be coming through the designated area.
-Carefully consider the plant choices and the maintenance that will accompany them to help avoid falls, trips and other safety issues.
+When it comes to adding plants to a hardscape, always keep in mind the amount of foot traffic that will be coming through the designated area.
+Carefully consider the plant choices and the maintenance that will accompany them to help avoid falls, trips, and other safety issues.

 The height should range from basically flat to about 2 inches tall; anything taller can become a tripping hazard, and it can cause the pavers to look like they are sinking or drowning.

 Generally speaking, the larger the scale of the paver, the taller the filler plants should be.

 As for foliage, the groundcover should be vigorous but not invasive, and it should be dense to help smother any weeds that may be competing with plants and keeping the space from being easily accessible.

 Whatever plants are chosen to go between pavers, they need to be hardy, tough, and durable.
 They need to be able to stand the occasional amount of foot traffic without being trampled to death, and they also need to require as little maintenance as possible.